tobysmith568/license-sorter/README.md

 If either flag is omitted the CLI will prompt you for the inputs.

+If you don't supply an input file, and the CLI is able to detect a package.json file, the it will allow you to run the command using dependencies it detects in the local project.

 ## Installation and Usage (Programmatic use)
 ```
 $ npm install license-sorter